 You can also stretch your IHG points further by opting for Points + Cash awards as well as booking through the Hotels Anywhere program.
 Sometimes booking IHG hotels through Hotels Anywhere can be a better value than redeeming a standard award nights.
 This is especially the case with properties like The Venetian and Palazzo in Las Vegas.
 These hotels occasionally offer relatively cheap paid rates.
 When this occurs, the Hotels Anywhere rate is lower than the 45,000 – 50,000 points normally required for an award stay.

-Regardless of how you redeem your IHG Rewards Club points, buying them at less than 0.6 cents each can be a good value.
+Regardless of how you redeem your IHG Rewards Club points, buying them at less than 0.6 cents each is a good deal.
 I prefer to earn my IHG points through hotel stays paid for with Arrival Miles, since it saves me a ton of Ultimate Rewards points.
-I can get much more than 0.57 cents worth of value out of my Ultimate Rewards through premium award flights, so buying IHG points makes much more sense than transferring them.
+I can get much more than 0.57 cents worth of value out of my Ultimate Rewards through premium award flights.
+Thus, buying IHG points makes much more sense than transferring them.

-If you do plan on buying IHG points during this promotion, be sure to do it by 11:59 PM (ET) on June 30 to receive the 100% bonus.
+If you do plan on buying IHG points during this promotion, do it by 11:59 PM (ET) on June 30.
+That way you’re sure to receive the 100% bonus.